 Since test-point can only be entered in the virtual memory of the program which has been loaded, specify E=VM only if a dump file has been declared as the current base qualification (see %BASE command).

-is specified only if test-point is not in the current program unit (see chapter 3).
+is specified only if test-point is not in the current program unit (see chapter "ASSEMBH-specific addressing" on page 11).